tghaleb/kilo-layouts-en/docs/index.md

 - Changes the placement of the shift keys, allowing the use of the thumbs to shift instead of the pinkies.
-This is not a part of the optimization stats, but if you try and don't like it you can always use the regular shift keys.
+This is not a part of the optimization stats, but if you try it and don't like it you can always use the regular shift keys.

 - Uses shift keys for level 3/4 to make it easier to use these levels.